BELONG Melbourne City, Melbourne

 Some of the best areas to live in Melbourne include sub-localities like Carlton, Brunswick, and Parkville.
 Here are a few details you might want to know about the neighbourhood you're aiming to stay in.

-Carlton has a welcoming culture, including Lygon Street's iconic dining scene.
+1. Carlton: This place has a welcoming culture, including Lygon Street's iconic dining scene.
 It's ideal for students, as the University of Melbourne and RMIT University are nearby.
 To get to the Melbourne CBD, take a 10-minute tram or a 20-minute bus ride, or walk for about 25 minutes.
-The estimated monthly cost of living is AU$ 1,800 - $2,200.

-Brunswick is known for its artistic vibe and combines old-school charm with trendy cafes and shops.
+2. Brunswick: This locality is known for its artistic vibe and combines old-school charm with trendy cafes and shops.
 It's close to RMIT and a quick drive to the University of Melbourne.
 The Melbourne CBD is accessible via a 20-minute tram ride or a 25-minute bus ride.
-The monthly cost of living here ranges between AU$ 1,600 - AU$ 2,000.

-Parkville, located just steps from the University of Melbourne, offers lush greenery with Royal Park and is ideal for students.
+3. Parkville: Located just steps from the University of Melbourne, it offers lush greenery with Royal Park and is ideal for students.
 The Melbourne CBD can be reached in 15 minutes by tram or 20 minutes by bus.
-The monthly cost of living ranges from AU$ 1,900 - AU$ 2,300.

 Room Types Available In Melbourne